-Function Appetite Detailed statement Complaints handling service CAUTIOUS We will accept only low levels of risk that could undermine our provision of systems and processes that enable us to achieve continuous improvement the quality and user-focus of our services.
+Function Appetite Detailed statement Complaints handling service CAUTIOUS We will accept only low levels of risk that could undermine our provision of systems and processes that enable us to achieve continuous improvement in the quality and user-focus of our services.
 Scottish Welfare Fund service CAUTIOUS We will accept only low levels of risk that could undermine our provision of this new service in an efficient and high-quality manner.
 Improvement activities HUNGRY We will seek and implement innovative and pioneering approaches to support learning and improvement by Scottish public services; and will encourage new thinking and ideas that could enable us to help service providers to improve their complaints handling.
 Communications HUNGRY We will seek and implement innovative and pioneering approaches to engage effecitively with our Stakeholders to ensure a good understanding of the SPSO is acheived.
-Corporate Services MODERATE We will accept only modest levels of risk as is reasonably possible in relation to our financial position and the probity of our governance arrangements
+Corporate Services MODERATE We will accept only modest levels of risk as is reasonably possible in relation to our financial position and the probity of our governance arrangements https://erdm.scotland.gov.uk:8443/documents/A27617085/details

-SPSO Risk Management Process
+Policy: SPSO - Governance and Risk Management